ory/docs/docs/kratos/guides/docker.md

 This environment variable allows you to specify the database source name.
-As the `DSN` normally consists of the url to the database system and the credentials to access the database it is recommended to specify the `DSN` using a Environment variable.
+As the `DSN` normally consists of the url to the database system and the credentials to access the database it's recommended to specify the `DSN` using a Environment variable.

 **Example:**